vkamrowski50/terminal-paintball-c/README.md

 ## Notes
 - Designed for **local testing**.
 Default port is set in the source; ensure the port is free.
 - Requires a POSIX environment with a C compiler (e.g., macOS or Linux).
+- **Repository import notice:** This repository was imported in a single commit from a private development repo where it was originally created and maintained.
+The commit history was reset to remove unrelated school references.

 ---